 “Like the glow of the moon over a frostbitten field, Girl at the Edge of Sky illuminates the darkest days on the Eastern front, revealing all the spark, courage and tenderness of one of the most fearless fighter pilots you can imagine.
 Lilian Nattel portrays the remarkable story of Lily Litvyak with striking detail and imagery that is as beautiful as it is chilling.”

 – Ellen Keith, author of The Dutch Wife

 Lily Litvyak is no one’s idea of a fighter pilot: a tiny, dimpled teenager with golden curls who lied about her age in order to fly.
 But in the crucible of the air war against the German invaders, she becomes that rare thing–a flying ace, glorified at home and around the world as the White Lily of Stalingrad.
-The real Lily disappeared in combat in August 1943, and the facts of her life are slim, but they have inspired Lilian Nattel’s indelible portrait of a courageous young woman driven by family secrets to become an unlikely war hero.
-Even more powerfully, Nattel takes another big leap, asking the compelling question: what if Lily survived that last crash and became a prisoner of the Germans?
+The real Lily disappeared in combat in August 1943, and the facts of her life are slim, but they inspired this portrait of a courageous young woman driven by family secrets to become an unlikely war hero.
+The novel asks: what if Lily survived that last crash and became a prisoner of the Germans?

 Lily lives in a world of horrifying risk, where the life and death stakes are high in the air, but also on the ground.
 In the Soviet system, everyone is an informer, even your best friend.
 Lily lives in constant fear that she will be found out, arrested and executed as the daughter of an “enemy of the people.”
 When she ends up a German prisoner, as a Soviet officer and a Jew, the need for deception becomes even more desperate.